-Once a plain-text message is received to be encrypted, it is arranged into 64 bit blocks required for input.
-If the number of bits in the message is not evenly divisible by 64, then the last block will be padded.
-Multiple permutations and substitutions are incorporated throughout in order to increase the difficulty of performing a cryptanalysis on the cipher known as a round (see figure 2.3), of which there are 16 (the subscript i in Li and Ri indicates the current round).
-Each of the rounds are identical and the effects of increasing their number is twofold - the algorithms security is increased and its temporal efficiency decreased.
-Clearly these are two conflicting outcomes and a compromise must be made.
-For DES the number chosen was 16, probably to guarantee the elimination of any correlation between the ciphertext and either the plaintext or key6 .
+Figure below shows the sequence of events that occur during an encryption operation.
+DES performs an initial permutation on the entire 64 bit block of data.
+It is then split into 2, 32 bit sub-blocks, Li and Ri which are then passed into what is known as a round (see figure 2.3), of which there are 16 (the subscript i in Li and Ri indicates the current round).
+Each of the rounds are identical and the effectsMediaofincreasingtheir number is twofold - the algorithms security is increased and its temporal efficiency decreased.
+Clearly these are two conflicting outcomes and a compromise must be ma .
+For DES the number chosen was 16, probably to guarantee the elimination of any correlation between the cipher text and either the plaintext or key6 .
 At the end of the 16th round, the 32 bit Li and Ri output quantities are swapped to create what is known as the pre-output.
 This [R16, L16] concatenation is permuted using a function which is the exact inverse of the initial permutation.
-The output of this final permutation is the 64 bit ciphertext.
+The output of this final permutation is the 64 bit cipher text.